floridop/MNXB11-fairytale/fairytale.md

 lives the *Squonk*

 The average Squonk is 7 meters tall and screams loud.
+Moreover, Squonks have an amazing sense of smell and can sense other creatures miles away.

 >  Add some lines to the story.
 Can be anything.
 Inspiration?